-As we were wandering on the old, narrow alleys of the city, we discovered interesting and beautiful Veliko Tarnovo street art.
+As we were wandering in the old, narrow alleys of the city, we discovered interesting and beautiful Veliko Tarnovo street art.
 A favorite of mine, which we discovered by pure luck, is the painted staircase.

 A secret garden after a wedding ceremony

 While we were walking, we went down some other stairs and we ended up in a hidden garden of what I believe was a deserted church.
 However, it looked as if someone had held a wedding ceremony there not too long ago.
 The decorations on the ceiling were still there, and so were some light installations, although several of the bulbs were missing.

 While searching for Veliko Tarnovo street art, I strongly advise you to lose yourself on the picturesque streets.
 Just pick random stairways to go up and down on.
 I promise you’ll always come across a nice surprise on the way!

 Tsaravets, Veliko Tarnovo’s fortress

 The fortress dates back to the second millennium BC and has faced many attacks, especially from the Ottoman Empire.
-The latter has finally conquered it and burned it down in 1393.
+The latter finally conquered it and burned it down in 1393.
 The story of the conquering and other important moments from the history of Tsaravets are now an audiovisual spectacle, called The Sound and Light Show.
-The show has been put on stage since 1985, and it consists of lasers, lights, music and church bells.
+The show has been put on stage since 1985, and it consists of lasers, lights, music, and church bells.

 As you climb up, at the very top you will come across a church, the Patriarchal Cathedral of the Holy Ascension of God.
 Step inside and you will get to gaze at some very interesting, modern frescoes.